The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

-Stars supporting the bar have both high- and low-\alphafe\ as discussed in Section \ref{sec:bar_chem}, but the high-\alphafe\ population occupies a wider metallicity range than the more metal-rich low-\alphafe\ stars.
-The high-\alphafe stars in the bar show abundance footprint similar to those in the thick disc, with possibly a smaller contamination from the spheroidal bulge.
+Stars supporting the bar have both high- and low-\alphafe\,, as discussed in Section \ref{sec:bar_chem}, but the high-\alphafe\ population occupies a wider metallicity range than the more metal-rich low-\alphafe\ stars.
+The high-\alphafe stars in the bar show an abundance footprint similar to those in the thick disc, with possibly a smaller contamination from the spheroidal bulge.
 The high metallicity (>0.0 dex) stars constitute nearly half of the bar population, while they contribute only about 15\% to the thick disc and the spheroidal bulge.
 These metal-rich stars could have been previously in an inner-metal-rich thin disc prior to the bar formation.
-This further supports the claim that the bar structure is able to trap older stars, from the inner thick disc (and possibly the spheroidal bulge) with high-\alphafe\ and the old inner thin disc with lower-\alphafe during its formation.
-The galactic bar is not a stellar population but a very well mixed dynamical structure.
+This further supports the claim that the bar structure is able to trap older stars, from the inner thick disc (and possibly the spheroidal bulge) with high-\alphafe\ to the old inner thin disc with lower-\alphafe during its formation.
+The galactic bar is not a stellar population but a very well-mixed dynamical structure.

-In the bottom row of Fig. \ref{fig:afeh_5_components} we present the \alphafe\ vs \feh\ diagram for the $X_4$ orbit stars (left panel).
-Earlier in Sec. \ref{sec:X4}, we confirmed, via GMM decomposition of the MDF and \alphafe\ distributions, that the $X_4$ orbits trace well the spheroidal bulge component.
-Here, the \alphafe\ vs \feh\ diagram also reflect a chemical abundance pattern similar to the spheroidal bulge i.e. a high-\alphafe\ population ($\gtrsim0.2$\ dex) showing a flat distribution for a wide range of metallicity from $\sim-$2.0 to $\sim$0.0 dex.
+In the bottom row of Fig. \ref{fig:afeh_5_components}, we present the \alphafe\ versus \feh\ diagram for the $X_4$ orbit stars (left panel).
+Earlier in Sec. \ref{sec:X4}, we confirmed, via GMM decomposition of the MDF and \alphafe\ distributions, that the $X_4$ orbits trace the spheroidal bulge component well.
+Here, the \alphafe\ versus \feh\ diagram also reflects a chemical abundance pattern similar to the spheroidal bulge, i.e. a high-\alphafe\ population ($\gtrsim0.2$\ dex) showing a flat distribution for a wide range of metallicities from $\sim-$2.0 to $\sim$0.0 dex.
 The metal-rich and low-\alphafe\ stars ($\sim10\%$) again are similarly placed as in the bar.
-However, the most metal-poor stars show an interesting difference -- the stars with $\feh<-1.0$\ dex account for about 34\% of $X_4$ by number which is significantly higher than in the spheroidal bulge which has about 16\% of the same.
-Given the main component of both the spheroidal bulge and the $X_4$ peak at $\sim-0.70$, these more metal-poor stars could belong to a separate population/s.
+However, the most metal-poor stars show an interesting difference—the stars with $\feh<-1.0$\ dex account for about 34\% of $X_4$ by number.
+This is significantly higher than in the spheroidal bulge, which has about 16\% of the same.
+Given the main component of both the spheroidal bulge and the $X_4$ peak at $\sim-0.70$, these more metal-poor stars could belong to a separate population or populations.